RS Ranger Build Guide

 Rudder Control Rod & Clevis

-With the rudder inside the cassette, super glue together the two rudder cassette halves.
+Using the rudder as a guide rail inside the two cassette halves, super glue together the cassette.
 Keep sliding the rudder slightly so it does not glue in place.

-Glue gudgeons in place with superglue.
+Glue the gudgeons in place with superglue whilst being attached to the cassette.
+This is the easiest way to make sure the holes and carbon are aligned correctly.
 Top gudgeon flush with deck.
 Avoid gluing the cassette.
 Rotate the rudder after a few seconds to confirm free movement.
 Press firm as the glue sets for 20 seconds.

 -